Kindroot · Cybersecurity, Pacific Northwest

 -

-We start by understanding your organization.
-What it does, what would hurt if it stopped, what you've already built, and which constraints are real.
-The scope comes out of that conversation, in writing, before any work begins.
+We start with your organization.
+What it does, what matters most, what would hurt if it stopped working, and what constraints are real.
+The scope comes out of that conversation before any work begins.

 -